thanasisn/SDR_enhancement_LAP/article/article.md

 some groups of events last for more than an hour, about
 $79\,\%$ have a duration of
-equal or less than 5 minutes, likely due to the movements of clouds causing frequent blocking of the direct irradiance, which reduce the duration of the CE events.
+equal or less than 5 minutes, likely due to the movements of clouds causing frequent blockings of the direct irradiance, which reduce the duration of the CE events.

 \begin{figure}